sa6mwa/prokope/README.md

 Fine, but what does that have to do with the process chart above?

-There are seven steps in the *tool* above, there are seven characters in `prokope`, and it's all about *continuous improvement* in execution towards an objective (*mission*).
+There are seven steps in (what I like to call) the **routine** above, there are seven characters in `prokope` aswell as in the word `routine`, and it's all about *intuitive and ingrained continuous improvement* in execution towards an objective (*mission*).
 As a Westener and part of the western tradition, I like to promote my own heritage, and Stoicism is one of its major theological and philosophical creations.
 Many Westerners have appropriated ideas and traditions from far away, but have neglected our own.
 That is my reason for making this connection.

 Several concepts in modern software development can be found as key tenets in Stoicism, for example, its central tenet is - in essence -